Skip to content

 Definition

-The definitions doe this analysis is as follows.
+The definitions of this analysis are as follows.

 dg=i=1naidid_{g} = \sum_{i=1}^{n} a_i d_i